Refining ADHD diagnosis with EEG: The impact of preprocessing and temporal segmentation on classification accuracy: Results

-The second shown model corresponds to the model that has reached the highest accuracy using the data of two channels: trained with P3 and P4 channels, using the ASR preprocessing and the whole EEG recording, without segmentation.
-For this model, the best combination of hyperparameters has been: \textit{max depth}=6, \textit{eta}=0.1 and \textit{gamma}=1.
-Figure \ref{fig:feature-importance-p3p4} shows the feature importance of this model.
-Again, we have at the first position the Kurtosis and in the third position the Katz fractal dimension of the P3 channel.
-The first two positions are occupied by statistical parameters.
-In this case, Delta band provides more useful information to the model, followed by Theta and Alpha bands.
-We also see quite a number of non-linear features: Katz (P3 channel) and Higuchi (P4 channel) fractal dimensions, Aproximate entropy (for P3 and P4 channels), Hurst exponent (P3 channel) and Hjorth mobility (P4 channel).
-We can see two Daubechies-4 wavelet energies: one with a level 1 of decomposition for P4 channel and the other with a level 2 of decomposition for P3 channel.
+The second model presented achieved the highest accuracy using data from two channels (P3 and P4), with ASR preprocessing and the entire EEG recording, without segmentation.
+The optimal hyperparameters for this model were \textit{max depth}=6, \textit{eta}=0.1, and \textit{gamma}=1.
+Figure \ref{fig:feature-importance-p3p4} shows the feature importance for this model.
+Once again, Kurtosis (P3 channel) ranks first, and Katz fractal dimension (P3 channel) is third.
+Delta band features provide the most useful information, followed by Theta and Alpha bands.
+Non-linear features such as Katz and Higuchi fractal dimensions, Approximate entropy, Hurst exponent, and Hjorth mobility are significant.
+Additionally, two Daubechies-4 wavelet energies appear among the top features, with level 1 decomposition for the P4 channel and level 2 for P3.

-Finally we present the best three-channels model.
+Finally, we present the best three-channels model.
 It is trained with the data of C3, P3 and P4 channels, using the ASR preprocessing and the whole EEG recording.
 We set the hyperparameters of the XGBoost algorithm as: \textit{max depth}=3, \textit{eta}=0.1 and \textit{gamma}=0.
 As we can see in Figure \ref{fig:feature-importance-c3p3p4}, the first three positions are the same as the P3-P4 model (Figure \ref{fig:feature-importance-p3p4}), but in a different order.
 We also have non-linear features like Katz fractal dimension (P3 channel), Hurst exponent (C3 and P3 channels), Approximate entropy (P4 and P3 channels) and Hjorth mobility (P4 channel).
 In this case, there only is one feature related with frequency bands -Delta power spectrum-, and one Daubechies-4 wavelet energy feature with level 3 of decomposition.